 It’s time to face your fears and clear out all the unwanted items you have been neglecting for all these years.
-Begin sorting by sorting your items from the salvageable to non-salvageable, if there are items that are damaged and no longer have any use can just be thrown away.
-For all items that are in good condition but you no longer have any use for them can be resold on websites such as gumtree, host a garage sale or can be simply donated to local charities.
+Begin by sorting your items from the salvageable to non-salvageable.
+If there are items that are damaged and no longer have any use, they can just be thrown away.
+For all items that are in good condition but you no longer have any use for them, they can be resold on websites such as gumtree, host a garage sale or can be simply donated to local charities.
 As the saying goes, ‘one man’s junk is another man’s treasure’.

 How to use your space